Cldfire/soundcloud-archive-site/README.md

 ## Frontend (started by Jarek, will be finished by Ian)

 The frontend is written in JS with the Svelte 3 framework.
-From the `frontend` folder, npm install and then npm run watch.
+From the `frontend` folder, `npm install` and then `npm run watch`.

 (Make sure you also start the backend seperately.
 Live reload should be working.)